 Grosjean, F. 2010.
 Bilingual: Life and Reality.
 Cambridge, Mass: Harvard University Press.
+Stavans, A. and U. Jessner. (eds.)
+2022.
+The Cambridge Handbook of Childhood Multilingualism.
+Cambridge: Cambridge University Press. online access through UL

 Feedback for evaluation

 Students are welcome to give comments and feedback by sending them in written form to the TA's email address or talking to the Professor and TA individually.